Târgu Mureș: History

 From 1940 to 1944, as a consequence of the Second Vienna Award, the city was ceded back to the Kingdom of Hungary.
 After Hungary was occupied by Germany in 1944, a Jewish ghetto was established in the city.
 Târgu Mureș re-entered the Romanian administration in October 1944.
 However, on 12 November 1944 General Vladislav Petrovich Vinogradov of the Soviet Red Army expelled the returning Romanian authorities from Northern Transylvania with reference to the massacres committed by members of the so-called Maniu Guard, and the Romanian authorities were not allowed to return until the government of Petru Groza was formed on 6 March 1945.

 After World War II, the communist administration of Romania conducted a policy of massive industrialization that completely re-shaped the community.
 Between 1950 and 1968, Târgu Mureș was the center of the Magyar Autonomous Region, later renamed as Mureș-Magyar Autonomous Region.
 On 7 September 1959, Gheorghe Gheorghiu-Dej, Secretary-General of the Romanian Workers Party, and Prime Minister Chivu Stoica visited the city.
 It was decided at the time where to build the fertilizer production plant, and the new residential quarters of the city.
 It was decided that the residential quarters would not be built in the Mureș valley, but on the surrounding hills.

 In March 1990, shortly after the Romanian Revolution of 1989 overthrew the communist regime, the city was the scene of violent ethnic clashes between ethnic Hungarians and ethnic Romanians.

 In the 21st century, the local economy started to get stronger after various investors settled in the area.
-In 2020, the city elected an independent candidate as mayor, Zoltán Soós, the first ethnic Hungarian to win in twenty years.
+In 2020 the city elected Independent candidate Zoltán Soós as mayor - the first ethnic Hungarian in twenty years.